Holly Hobbie & Friends

+The specials aired on both Nickelodeon's Nick Jr. block and the separate Noggin channel.
 The first special, "Surprise Party," premiered during the Nick Jr. block on February 10, 2006.
 Eight episodes were made in total.
 A line of merchandise was also made as a partnership between American Greetings and Nickelodeon & Viacom Consumer Products.
 DVD releases for the specials were released by Paramount Home Entertainment, but later transitioned to Sony Pictures Home Entertainment.

 A video game based on the series for the Nintendo DS released on October 8, 2007.

 Premise

-Holly Hobbie is a ten-year-old girl from a big city.
-She often visits her friends in a small country town called Clover.
-The specials feature themes like friendship, dreams, music, and aspirations.
+Holly Hobbie is a 10-year-old girl from a big city.
+She often visits her best friends Amy Morris and Carrie Baker in a small country town called Clover.
+The specials feature themes like friendship, dreams, music and aspirations.